Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 - **Cooking:** Rúna can cook simple soups and stews, and prepare meats like steaks and fish.
 - **Dairy Work:** Rúna can make skyr, but not other dairy products like cheese and butter.
 - **Dyeing:** Rúna knows how to dye clothing unprofessionally.
 She doesn't know how to make them.
-- **Weaving and Sewing:** Rúna knows how to sew basic clothing and apparel, learned from Þóne (her mother).
+- **Weaving and Sewing:** Rúna knows how to sew basic clothing and apparel, learned from Þone (her mother).
 She knows how to add a differently-coloured hem, but not embroidery.

 ### Herbalism
 Rúna can identify many common herbs that grow in the north, but she only knows the usage of a few of those herbs and how to prepare them.